aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-settings/find-maximum-rows-and-columns-supported-by-xls-and-xlsx-formats/_index.md

 ## **Possible Usage Scenarios**

 There are different numbers of rows and columns supported by Excel formats.
-For example, XLS supports 65536 rows and 256 columns while XLSX supports 1048576 rows and 16384 columns.
+For example, XLS supports 65,536 rows and 256 columns, while XLSX supports 1,048,576 rows and 16,384 columns.
 If you want to know how many rows and columns are supported by a given format, you can use [**WorkbookSettings.maxRow**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#maxRow--) and [**WorkbookSettings.maxColumn**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#maxColumn--) properties.

 ## **Find Maximum Rows and Columns supported by XLS and XLSX formats**

 The following sample code creates a workbook first in XLS and then in XLSX format.
 After creation, it prints the values of [**WorkbookSettings.maxRow**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#maxRow--) and [**WorkbookSettings.maxColumn**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#maxColumn--) properties.
-Please see the console output of the code given below for your reference.
+Please see the console output of the code below for your reference.

 ## **Sample Code**